Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 Organic carbon

-Organic carbon is the most reliable indicator of the total content of organic matter in natural waters; it accounts for an average of about 50% of the mass of organic matter.
+Organic carbon is the most reliable indicator of the total content of organic substances in natural waters; on average, it accounts for about 50% of the mass of organic substances.

-The composition and content of organic matter in natural waters is determined by the combination of many processes that are different in nature and speed: posthumous and lifetime excretions of aquatic organisms; inputs with atmospheric precipitation, with surface runoff as a result of the interaction of atmospheric waters with soils and vegetation on the surface of the catchment; receipts from other water bodies, from swamps, peat bogs; receipts with domestic and industrial wastewater.
+The composition and content of organic substances in natural waters is determined by a combination of many processes that are different in nature and speed: post-mortem and intravital secretions of aquatic organisms; inputs with precipitation, with surface runoff as a result of the interaction of atmospheric waters with soils and vegetation on the surface of the catchment area; receipts from other water bodies, from swamps, peat bogs; receipts from domestic and industrial wastewater.

-The concentration of organic carbon is subject to seasonal fluctuations, the nature of which is determined by the hydrological regime of water bodies and the associated seasonal variations in chemical composition, temporary changes in the intensity of biological processes.
-In the bottom layers of water bodies and in the surface film, the content of organic carbon can differ significantly from its content in the rest of the water.
+The concentration of organic carbon is subject to seasonal fluctuations, the nature of which is determined by the hydrological regime of water bodies and associated seasonal variations in chemical composition, and temporary changes in the intensity of biological processes.
+In the bottom layers of reservoirs and the surface film, the content of organic carbon can differ significantly from its content in the rest of the water.

-Organic substances are in water in dissolved, colloidal and suspended states, forming a kind of dynamic system, generally nonequilibrium, in which, under the influence of physical, chemical and biological factors, transitions from one state to another are continuously carried out.
+Organic substances are found in water in dissolved, colloidal and suspended states, forming a certain dynamic system, generally nonequilibrium, in which, under the influence of physical, chemical and biological factors, transitions from one state to another are continuously carried out.

 Hydrocarbons (petroleum products)

-Petroleum products are among the most common and hazardous substances that pollute surface waters.
-Oil and its refined products are an extremely complex, unstable and diverse mixture of substances (low and high molecular weight, unsaturated aliphatic, naphthenic, aromatic hydrocarbons, oxygen, nitrogenous, sulfur compounds, as well as unsaturated heterocyclic compounds such as resins, asphaltenes, anhydrides, asphaltene acids).
-The concept of "petroleum products" in hydrochemistry is conditionally limited only to the hydrocarbon fraction (aliphatic, aromatic, alicyclic hydrocarbons).
+Petroleum products are among the most common and dangerous substances that pollute surface waters.
+Oil and its products are an extremely complex, unstable and diverse mixture of substances (low- and high-molecular saturated, unsaturated aliphatic, naphthenic, aromatic hydrocarbons, oxygen, nitrogen, sulfur compounds, as well as unsaturated heterocyclic compounds such as resins, asphaltenes, anhydrides, asphaltene acids).
+The concept of “petroleum products” in hydrochemistry is conventionally limited only to the hydrocarbon fraction (aliphatic, aromatic, alicyclic hydrocarbons).

-Large quantities of petroleum products enter surface waters during the transportation of oil by water, with wastewater from oil-extracting, oil-refining, chemical, metallurgical and other industries, and with domestic water.
-Some quantities of hydrocarbons enter the water as a result of the excretions of plants and animals in vivo, as well as as a result of their posthumous decomposition.
+Large quantities of petroleum products enter surface waters when transporting oil by water, with wastewater from oil production, oil refining, chemical, metallurgical and other industries, and with domestic waters.
+Some amounts of hydrocarbons enter water as a result of intravital secretions by plant and animal organisms, as well as as a result of their postmortem decomposition.

-As a result of the processes of evaporation, sorption, biochemical and chemical oxidation occurring in the reservoir, the concentration of oil products can significantly decrease, while their chemical composition can undergo significant changes.
-The most stable are aromatic hydrocarbons, the least stable are n-alkanes.
+As a result of the processes of evaporation, sorption, biochemical and chemical oxidation occurring in a reservoir, the concentration of petroleum products can be significantly reduced, while their chemical composition may undergo significant changes.
+Aromatic hydrocarbons are the most stable, n-alkanes the least.

-Oil products are in various migration forms: dissolved, emulsified, sorbed on solid particles of suspended matter and bottom sediments, in the form of a film on the water surface.
-Usually, at the moment of arrival, the mass of oil products is concentrated in the film.
-With distance from the source of pollution, a redistribution occurs between the main forms of migration, directed towards an increase in the proportion of dissolved, emulsified, sorbed petroleum products.
-The quantitative ratio of these forms is determined by a set of factors, the most important of which are the conditions for the entry of oil products into the water body, the distance from the discharge point, the rate of flow and mixing of water masses, the nature and degree of pollution of natural waters, as well as the composition of oil products, their viscosity, solubility, density, boiling point of the components.
-When sanitary-chemical control is determined, as a rule, the amount of dissolved, emulsified and sorbed forms of oil.
+Petroleum products are found in various migration forms: dissolved, emulsified, sorbed on solid particles of suspensions and bottom sediments, in the form of a film on the surface of the water.
+Usually, at the moment of entry, the mass of petroleum products is concentrated in the film.
+As one moves away from the source of pollution, a redistribution occurs between the main forms of migration, directed toward increasing the proportion of dissolved, emulsified, and sorbed petroleum products.
+The quantitative ratio of these forms is determined by a complex of factors, the most important of which are the conditions for the entry of petroleum products into a water body, the distance from the place of discharge, the speed of flow and mixing of water masses, the nature and degree of pollution of natural waters, as well as the composition of petroleum products, their viscosity, solubility, density, boiling point of components.
+During sanitary-chemical control, as a rule, the amount of dissolved, emulsified and sorbed forms of oil is determined.

-The adverse effects of oil products affect the human body, wildlife, aquatic vegetation, the physical, chemical and biological state of the reservoir in various ways.
-Low molecular weight aliphatic, naphthenic and especially aromatic hydrocarbons included in petroleum products have a toxic and, to some extent, narcotic effect on the body, affecting the cardiovascular and nervous systems.
-The most dangerous are polycyclic condensed hydrocarbons of the 3,4-benzopyrene type, which have carcinogenic properties.
-Oil products envelop the plumage of birds, the surface of the body and organs of other aquatic organisms, causing disease and death.
+The adverse effects of petroleum products affect different ways on the human body, fauna, aquatic vegetation, physical, chemical and biological state of the reservoir.
+Low molecular weight aliphatic, naphthenic and especially aromatic hydrocarbons contained in petroleum products have a toxic and, to some extent, narcotic effect on the body, affecting the cardiovascular and nervous systems.
+Greatest danger are polycyclic condensed hydrocarbons such as 3,4-benzapyrene, which have carcinogenic properties.
+Petroleum products envelop the plumage of birds, the body surface and organs of other aquatic organisms, causing disease and death.

-The negative effect of oil products, especially in concentrations of 0.001-10 mg / dm3, and their presence in the form of a film, also affects the development of higher aquatic vegetation and microphytes.
+The negative influence of petroleum products, especially in concentrations of 0.001-10 mg/dm3, and their presence in the form of a film also affects the development of higher aquatic vegetation and microphytes.

-In the presence of oil products, water acquires a specific taste and smell, its color and pH change, and gas exchange with the atmosphere worsens.
+In the presence of petroleum products, water acquires a specific taste and smell, its color and pH change, and gas exchange with the atmosphere worsens.

 Methane

 Methane belongs to gases of biochemical origin.
-The main source of its formation is dispersed organic matter in the rocks.
-In its pure form, it is sometimes present in bogs, formed during the rotting of bog vegetation.
-This gas in natural waters is in a molecular dispersed state and does not enter into chemical interaction with water.
+The main source of its formation are dispersed organic substances in rocks.
+In its pure form, it is sometimes present in swamps, formed during the rotting of swamp vegetation.
+This gas in natural waters is in a molecularly dispersed state and does not enter into chemical interaction with water.

 Benzene

-Benzene is a colorless liquid with a characteristic odor.
+Benzene is colorless liquid with a characteristic odor.

-Benzene enters the surface waters from enterprises and industries of the main organic synthesis, petrochemical, chemical and pharmaceutical industries, the production of plastics, explosives, ion-exchange resins, varnishes and paints, artificial leather, as well as with wastewater from furniture factories.
-In the wastewater of coke-chemical plants, benzene is contained in concentrations of 100-160 mg / dm3, in wastewater from caprolactam production - 100 mg / dm3, isopropylbenzene production - up to 20,000 mg / dm3.
-A source of water pollution can be a transport fleet (used in motor fuel to increase the octane number).
+Benzene enters surface waters from enterprises and production facilities of the main organic synthesis, petrochemical, chemical-pharmaceutical industry, plastics production, explosives, ion exchange resins, varnishes and paints, artificial leather, as well as wastewater from furniture factories.
+In the effluents of coke plants, benzene is contained in concentrations of 100-160 mg/dm3, in the wastewater of caprolactam production - 100 mg/dm3, and in the wastewater of isopropylbenzene production - up to 20,000 mg/dm3.
+The source of water pollution can be the transport fleet (used in motor fuel to increase the octane number).
 Benzene is also used as a surfactant.

-Benzene quickly evaporates from reservoirs into the atmosphere (half-evaporation period is 37.3 minutes at 20 ° C).
-The threshold for sensing the smell of benzene in water is 0.5 mg / dm3 at 20 ° C. At 2.9 mg / dm3, the smell is characterized by an intensity of 1 point, at 7.5 mg / dm3 - 2 points.
-Fish meat acquires an unpleasant odor at a concentration of 10 mg / dm3.
-At 5 mg / dm3, the smell disappears in a day, at 10 mg / dm3, the intensity of the smell per day decreases to 1 point, and at 25 mg / dm3, the smell decreases to 1 point after two days.
+Benzene quickly evaporates from water bodies into the atmosphere (half-life is 37.3 minutes at 20°C).
+The threshold for smelling benzene in water is 0.5 mg/dm3 at 20°C. At 2.9 mg/dm3 the odor is characterized by an intensity of 1 point, at 7.5 mg/dm3 - by 2 points.
+Fish meat acquires an unpleasant odor at a concentration of 10 mg/dm3.
+At 5 mg/dm3 the odor disappears within a day, at 10 mg/dm3 the intensity of the odor per day is reduced to 1 point, and at 25 mg/dm3 the odor is reduced to 1 point after two days.

-The taste with a benzene content in water of 1.2 mg / dm3 is measured in 1 point, with 2.5 mg / dm3 - in 2 points.
-The presence of benzene in water (up to 5 mg / dm3) does not change the processes of biological oxygen consumption, since under the influence of biochemical processes in water benzene is weakly oxidized.
-In concentrations of 5-25 mg / dm3, benzene does not delay the mineralization of organic substances, does not affect the processes of bacterial self-purification of water bodies.
+The taste at a benzene content in water of 1.2 mg/dm3 is measured as 1 point, at 2.5 mg/dm3 - as 2 points.
+The presence of benzene in water (up to 5 mg/dm3) does not change the processes of biological oxygen consumption, since benzene is weakly oxidized under the influence of biochemical processes in water.
+At concentrations of 5-25 mg/dm3, benzene does not delay the mineralization of organic substances and does not affect the processes of bacterial self-purification of water bodies.

-At a concentration of 1000 mg / dm3, benzene inhibits the self-purification of diluted wastewater, and at a concentration of 100 mg / dm3, the process of wastewater treatment in aeration tanks.
-At a content of 885 mg / dm3, benzene strongly inhibits the fermentation of the sediment in digesters.
+At a concentration of 1000 mg/dm3, benzene inhibits the self-purification of diluted wastewater, and at a concentration of 100 mg/dm3, it inhibits the process of wastewater treatment in aeration tanks.
+At a content of 885 mg/dm3, benzene greatly retards the fermentation of sludge in digesters.

 Phenols

 Phenols are benzene derivatives with one or more hydroxyl groups.
-They are usually divided into two groups - vapor-volatile phenols (phenol, cresols, xylenols, guaiacol, thymol) and non-volatile phenols (resorcinol, pyrocatechol, hydroquinone, pyrogallol and other polyatomic phenols).
+They are usually divided into two groups - phenols that are volatile with steam (phenol, cresols, xylenols, guaiacol, thymol) and non-volatile phenols (resorcinol, pyrocatechol, hydroquinone, pyrogallol and other polyhydric phenols).

-Phenols in natural conditions are formed in the processes of metabolism of aquatic organisms, during the biochemical decomposition and transformation of organic substances, flowing both in the water column and in bottom sediments.
+Phenols under natural conditions are formed in the metabolic processes of aquatic organisms, during the biochemical decomposition and transformation of organic substances occurring both in the water column and in bottom sediments.

-Phenols are one of the most common pollutants entering surface waters with effluents from oil refining, oil shale processing, wood-chemical, coke-chemical, aniline-paint industries, etc. In the waste waters of these enterprises, the content of phenols can exceed 10-20 g / dm3 with very diverse combinations.
+Phenols are one of the most common pollutants entering surface waters with wastewater from oil refining, shale processing, timber chemical, coke chemical, aniline paint industries, etc. In the wastewater of these enterprises, the content of phenols can exceed 10-20 g/dm3 in very diverse combinations.

-In surface waters, phenols can be in a dissolved state in the form of phenolates, phenolate ions, and free phenols.
+In surface waters, phenols can be dissolved in the form of phenolates, phenolate ions and free phenols.
 Phenols in waters can enter into condensation and polymerization reactions, forming complex humus-like and other fairly stable compounds.
-Under the conditions of natural water bodies, the processes of phenols adsorption by bottom sediments and suspensions play an insignificant role.
+Under the conditions of natural reservoirs, the processes of adsorption of phenols by bottom sediments and suspensions play a minor role.

-The excess of the natural background for phenol can serve as an indication of the pollution of water bodies.
-In natural waters polluted with phenols, their content can reach tens and even hundreds of micrograms per 1 dm3.
-Phenols are unstable compounds and undergo biochemical and chemical oxidation.
+Exceeding the natural background level for phenol may indicate pollution of water bodies.
+In natural waters contaminated with phenols, their content can reach tens and even hundreds of micrograms per 1 dm3.
+Phenols are unstable compounds and are subject to biochemical and chemical oxidation.

-Simple phenols are mainly subject to biochemical oxidation.
-At a concentration of more than 1 mg / dm3, the destruction of phenols proceeds quite quickly, the loss of phenols is 50-75% in three days, at a concentration of several tens of micrograms in 1 dm3, this process slows down, and the decrease during the same time is 10-15%.
-Phenol itself is destroyed the fastest, cresols are slower, and xylenols are even slower.
+Simple phenols are susceptible mainly to biochemical oxidation.
+At a concentration of more than 1 mg/dm3, the destruction of phenols occurs quite quickly, the loss of phenols is 50-75% in three days, at a concentration of several tens of micrograms per 1 dm3 this process slows down, and the loss over the same time is 10-15%.
+Phenol itself breaks down the fastest, cresols slowest, and xylenols even slower.
 Polyhydric phenols are destroyed mainly by chemical oxidation.

 The concentration of phenols in surface waters is subject to seasonal changes.
-In the summer, the content of phenols decreases (as the temperature rises, the rate of decomposition increases).
+In summer, the content of phenols decreases (with increasing temperature, the rate of decomposition increases).

-The discharge of phenolic waters into water bodies and watercourses sharply worsens their general sanitary condition, influencing living organisms not only by their toxicity, but also by a significant change in the regime of biogenic elements and dissolved gases (oxygen, carbon dioxide).
+The discharge of phenolic waters into reservoirs and watercourses sharply worsens their general sanitary condition, affecting living organisms not only with its toxicity, but also with a significant change in the regime of nutrients and dissolved gases (oxygen, carbon dioxide).

-As a result of chlorination of water containing phenols, stable chlorophenol compounds are formed, the slightest traces of which (0.1 μg / dm3) give the water a characteristic taste.
+As a result of chlorination of water containing phenols, stable compounds of chlorophenols are formed, the slightest traces of which (0.1 μg/dm3) give the water a characteristic taste.

 In toxicological and organoleptic terms, phenols are unequal.
-Vapor-volatile phenols are more toxic and have a more intense odor when chlorinated.
+Phenols volatile with steam are more toxic and have a more intense odor when chlorinated.
 The most pungent odors are produced by simple phenol and cresols.

 Hydroquinone

-Hydroquinone gets into surface waters with wastewater from the production of plastics, film and photo materials, dyes, and oil refining enterprises.
+Hydroquinone enters surface waters with wastewater from the production of plastics, film and photographic materials, dyes, and oil refining enterprises.

-Hydroquinone is a potent reducing agent.
-Like phenol, it has a weak disinfecting effect.
-Hydroquinone does not impart odor to water, the taste appears at a concentration of several grams per 1 dm3; the threshold concentration for the color of water is 0.2 mg / dm3, for the effect on the sanitary regime of water bodies - 0.1 mg / dm3.
-Hydroquinone at a content of 100 mg / dm3 sterilizes water, at 10 mg / dm3 it inhibits the development of saprophytic microflora.
-At concentrations below 10 mg / dm3, hydroquinone undergoes oxidation and stimulates the development of aquatic bacteria.
-At a concentration of 2 mg / dm3, hydroquinone inhibits the nitrification of diluted wastewater, 15 mg / dm3 - the process of their biological treatment.
-Daphnia die at 0.3 mg / dm3; 0.04 mg / dm3 cause death of trout eggs.
+Hydroquinone is a strong reducing agent.
+Like phenol, it has a weak disinfectant effect.
+Hydroquinone does not impart odor to water; a taste appears at a concentration of several grams per 1 dm3; the threshold concentration for water color is 0.2 mg/dm3, for the effect on the sanitary regime of water bodies - 0.1 mg/dm3.
+Hydroquinone at a content of 100 mg/dm3 sterilizes water, at 10 mg/dm3 it inhibits the development of saprophytic microflora.
+At concentrations below 10 mg/dm3, hydroquinone undergoes oxidation and stimulates the development of aquatic bacteria.
+At a concentration of 2 mg/dm3, hydroquinone inhibits the nitrification of diluted wastewater, 15 mg/dm3 - the process of their biological treatment.
+Daphnia die at 0.3 mg/dm3; 0.04 mg/dm3 causes the death of trout eggs.

-In the body, hydroquinone is oxidized to p-benzoquinone, which converts hemoglobin to methemoglobin.
+In the body, hydroquinone is oxidized to p-benzoquinone, which converts hemoglobin into methemoglobin.

 Alcohols Methanol

-Methanol gets into reservoirs with waste water from the production and use of methanol.
-The wastewater of the pulp and paper industry contains 4.5-58 g / dm3 of methanol, the production of phenol-formaldehyde resins - 20-25 g / dm3, varnishes and paints 2 g / dm3, synthetic fibers and plastics - up to 600 mg / dm3, waste waters of generating stations operating on brown coal, coal, peat, wood - up to 5 g / dm3.
+Methanol ends up in water bodies with wastewater from methanol production and use industries.
+Wastewater from pulp and paper industry enterprises contains 4.5-58 g/dm3 of methanol, phenol-formaldehyde resin production - 20-25 g/dm3, varnishes and paints 2 g/dm3, synthetic fibers and plastics - up to 600 mg/dm3, in wastewater from generating stations operating on brown coal, coal, peat, wood - up to 5 g/dm3.

-When it gets into water, methanol reduces the O2 content in it (due to the oxidation of methanol).
-Concentration above 4 mg / dm3 affects the sanitary regime of water bodies.
-At a content of 200 mg / dm3, the inhibition of biological wastewater treatment is observed.
-The odor perception threshold for methanol is 30-50 mg / dm3.
+When methanol enters water, it reduces the O2 content in it (due to the oxidation of methanol).
+Concentrations above 4 mg/dm3 affect the sanitary regime of water bodies.
+At a content of 200 mg/dm3, inhibition of biological wastewater treatment is observed.
+The odor threshold for methanol is 30-50 mg/dm3.

-The concentration of 3 mg / dm3 stimulates the growth of blue-green algae and disrupts oxygen consumption by daphnia.
-Lethal concentrations for fish are 0.25-17 g / dm3.
+A concentration of 3 mg/dm3 stimulates the growth of blue-green algae and disrupts the oxygen consumption of daphnia.
+Lethal concentrations for fish are 0.25-17 g/dm3.

-Methanol is a strong poison with a targeted effect on the nervous and cardiovascular systems, optic nerves, and retina.
-The mechanism of action of methanol is associated with its metabolism by the type of lethal synthesis with the formation of formaldehyde and formic acid, then oxidized to CO2.
-Visual impairment is caused by a decrease in the synthesis of ATP in the retina.
+Methanol is strong poison, which has a targeted effect on the nervous and cardiovascular systems, optic nerves, and retina.
+The mechanism of action of methanol is associated with its metabolism according to the type of lethal synthesis with the formation of formaldehyde and formic acid, which are then oxidized to CO2.
+Visual impairment is caused by a decrease in ATP synthesis in the retina.

 Ethylene glycol

-Ethylene glycol enters surface water with wastewater from industries where it is produced or used (textile, pharmaceutical, perfumery, tobacco, pulp and paper industries).
+Ethylene glycol enters surface waters with wastewater from industries where it is produced or used (textile, pharmaceutical, perfume, tobacco, pulp and paper industries).

-Ethylene glycol is highly toxic.
-When it enters the stomach, it acts mainly on the central nervous system and kidneys, and also causes hemolysis of erythrocytes.
-Ethylene glycol metabolites are also toxic - aldehydes and oxalic acid, which cause the formation and accumulation of calcium oxalates in the kidneys.
+Ethylene glycol is very toxic.
+When ingested, it acts mainly on the central nervous system and kidneys, and also causes hemolysis of red blood cells.
+Metabolites of ethylene glycol - aldehydes and oxalic acid, which cause the formation and accumulation of calcium oxalates in the kidneys, are also toxic.

 Organic acids

-Organic acids are among the most common components of natural waters of various origins and often constitute a significant part of all organic matter in these waters.
-The composition of organic acids and their concentration are determined, on the one hand, by intra-water body processes associated with the life of algae, bacteria and animal organisms, on the other hand, by the intake of these substances from the outside.
+Organic acids are among the most common components of natural waters of various origins and often constitute a significant portion of the total organic matter in these waters.
+The composition of organic acids and their concentration are determined, on the one hand, by intra-reservoir processes associated with the vital activity of algae, bacteria and animal organisms, and on the other hand, by the supply of these substances from the outside.

-Organic acids are formed due to the following intra-body processes:
+Organic acids are formed due to the following intra-reservoir processes:

 intravital secretions as a result of normal physiological processes of healthy cells;

-postmortem discharge associated with the death and decay of cells;
+post-mortem discharge associated with cell death and decay;

-excretions by communities associated with biochemical interactions of various organisms, such as algae and bacteria;
+community secretions associated with the biochemical interaction of various organisms, such as algae and bacteria;

 enzymatic decomposition of high molecular weight organic substances such as hydrocarbons, proteins and lipids.

-The entry of organic acids into water bodies from the outside is possible with surface runoff, especially during floods and floods, with atmospheric precipitation, industrial and domestic wastewater, and with waters discharged from irrigated fields.
+The entry of organic acids into water bodies from the outside is possible with surface runoff, especially during high water and floods, with precipitation, industrial and domestic wastewater, and with water discharged from irrigated fields.

 Volatile acids

-Volatile acids are understood to mean the sum of the concentrations of formic and acetic acids.
+Volatile acids mean the sum of the concentrations of formic and acetic acids.

 Formic acid

-In natural waters, formic acid is formed in small quantities in the processes of life and posthumous decomposition of aquatic organisms and the biochemical transformation of organic substances contained in water.
-Its increased concentration is associated with the discharge of wastewater from enterprises producing formaldehyde and plastics based on it into water bodies.
+In natural waters, formic acid is formed in small quantities during the processes of vital activity and post-mortem decomposition of aquatic organisms and the biochemical transformation of organic substances contained in water.
+Her increased concentration is associated with the entry into water bodies of wastewater from enterprises producing formaldehyde and plastics based on it.

-Formic acid migrates mainly in a dissolved state, in the form of ions and undissociated molecules, the quantitative ratio between which is determined by the dissociation constant К25 ° С = 2.4.10-4 and pH values.
+Formic acid migrates mainly in a dissolved state, in the form of ions and undissociated molecules, the quantitative relationship between which is determined by the dissociation constant K25°C = 2.4.10-4 and pH values.
 When formic acid enters water bodies, it is destroyed mainly under the influence of biochemical processes.

 Acetic acid Propionic acid

-Propionic acid can enter natural waters with effluents from the chemical industry.
+Propionic acid can enter natural waters with wastewater chemical industry.

-Propionic acid can impair the organoleptic properties of water, giving it a smell and sour-astringent taste.
-The most significant for propionic acid is the adverse effect on the sanitary regime of water bodies and, first of all, on the processes of BOD and oxygen regime.
-The complete biochemical oxidation of 1 mg of propionic acid requires 1.21-1.25 mg of molecular oxygen.
+Propionic acid can worsen the organoleptic properties of water, giving it an odor and a sourish-astringent taste.
+The most significant effect for propionic acid is on the sanitary regime of water bodies and, first of all, on the processes of BOD and oxygen regime.
+The complete biochemical oxidation of 1 mg of propionic acid requires 1.21 -1.25 mg of molecular oxygen.

 Butyric acid Lactic acid

-In natural waters, lactic acid is present in microgram concentrations as a result of the formation of aquatic organisms in life processes and posthumous decomposition and the biochemical transformation of organic substances contained in water.
+In natural waters, lactic acid is present in microgram concentrations as a result of the formation in the vital processes and post-mortem decomposition of aquatic organisms and the biochemical transformation of organic substances contained in water.

-Lactic acid is found in water mainly in a dissolved state in the form of ions and undissociated molecules, the quantitative ratio between which is determined by the dissociation constant К25 ° С = 3.10-4 and depends on the pH of the medium.
+Lactic acid is found in water predominantly in a dissolved state in the form of ions and undissociated molecules, the quantitative ratio between which is determined by the dissociation constant K25°C = 3.10-4 and depends on the pH of the medium.
 Lactic acid partially migrates in the form of complex compounds with heavy metals.

-The concentration of lactic acid is subject to noticeable seasonal changes, which is mainly determined by the intensity of biochemical processes in the water.
+The concentration of lactic acid is subject to noticeable seasonal changes, which is determined mainly by the intensity of biochemical processes occurring in water.

 Benzoic acid

-In unpolluted natural waters, benzoic acid is formed in small amounts during the life of aquatic organisms and their posthumous decomposition.
-The main source of large quantities of benzoic acid in water bodies is wastewater from industrial enterprises, since benzoic acid and its various derivatives are widely used in food preservation, in the perfume industry, for the synthesis of dyes, etc.
+In unpolluted natural waters, benzoic acid is formed in small quantities during the life processes of aquatic organisms and their post-mortem decomposition.
+The main source of large quantities of benzoic acid entering water bodies is wastewater from industrial enterprises, since benzoic acid and its various derivatives are widely used in canning food products, in the perfume industry, for the synthesis of dyes, etc.

-Benzoic acid is readily soluble in water, and its content in surface waters will be determined by the concentration of discharged wastewater and the rate of biochemical oxidation.
+Benzoic acid is highly soluble in water, and its content in surface waters will be determined by the concentration of wastewater discharged and the rate of biochemical oxidation.

-Benzoic acid practically does not possess toxic properties.
-Its unfavorable effect on the reservoir is associated with a change in the oxygen regime and pH of the water.
+Benzoic acid has practically no toxic properties.
+Its unfavorable effect on the reservoir is associated with changes in the oxygen regime and pH of the water.

 Humic acids

-Humic and fulvic acids, combined under the name humic acids, often make up a significant proportion of organic matter in natural waters and are complex mixtures of biochemically stable high molecular weight compounds.
+Humic and fulvic acids, collectively called humic acids, often make up a significant proportion of the organic matter of natural waters and are complex mixtures of biochemically stable high-molecular compounds.

-The main source of humic acids entering natural waters are soils and peat bogs, from which they are washed out by rain and swamp waters.
-A significant part of humic acids is introduced into water bodies together with dust and is formed directly in the water body during the transformation of "living organic matter".
+The main source of humic acids entering natural waters are soils and peatlands, from which they are washed out by rain and swamp waters.
+A significant part of humic acids is introduced into water bodies along with dust and is formed directly in the water body during the transformation of “living organic matter”.

-Humic acids in surface waters are in dissolved, suspended and colloidal states, the ratios between which are determined by the chemical composition of the waters, pH, the biological situation in the reservoir and other factors.
+Humic acids in surface waters are in dissolved, suspended and colloidal states, the relationships between which are determined by the chemical composition of the water, pH, biological situation in the reservoir and other factors.

-The presence in the structure of fulvic and humic acids of carboxyl and phenol hydroxyl groups, amino groups contributes to the formation of strong complex compounds of humic acids with metals.
-Some of the humic acids are in the form of low-dissociated salts - humates and fulvates.
+The presence of carboxyl and phenolhydroxyl groups and amino groups in the structure of fulvic and humic acids contributes to the formation of strong complex compounds of humic acids with metals.
+Some of the humic acids are in the form of slightly dissociated salts - humates and fulvates.
 In acidic waters, the existence of free forms of humic and fulvic acids is possible.

-Humic acids significantly affect the organoleptic properties of water, creating an unpleasant taste and odor, complicating disinfection and obtaining highly pure water, and accelerating the corrosion of metals.
-They also affect the state and stability of the carbonate system, ionic and phase equilibria and the distribution of migratory forms of trace elements.
-An increased content of humic acids can have a negative effect on the development of aquatic plant and animal organisms as a result of a sharp decrease in the concentration of dissolved oxygen in the reservoir, which is used for their oxidation, and their destructive effect on the stability of vitamins.
-At the same time, during the decomposition of humic acids, a significant amount of products valuable for aquatic organisms is formed, and their organomineral complexes are the most easily assimilated form of plant nutrition with microelements.
+Humic acids significantly affect the organoleptic properties of water, creating an unpleasant taste and odor, making it difficult to disinfect and obtain especially pure water, and accelerating the corrosion of metals.
+They also influence the state and stability of the carbonate system, ionic and phase equilibria, and the distribution of migratory forms of microelements.
+An increased content of humic acids can have a negative impact on the development of aquatic plant and animal organisms as a result sharp decline the concentration of dissolved oxygen in the reservoir, which goes towards their oxidation, and their destructive effect on the stability of vitamins.
+At the same time, the decomposition of humic acids produces a significant amount of products valuable for aquatic organisms, and their organomineral complexes represent the most easily digestible form of plant nutrition with microelements.

 Humic acids

 Humic acids contain cyclic structures and various functional groups (hydroxyl, carbonyl, carboxyl, amino groups, etc.).
-Their molecular weight fluctuates over a wide range (from 500 to 200,000 and more).
-The relative molecular weight is conventionally assumed to be 1300-1500.
+Their molecular weight varies over a wide range (from 500 to 200,000 or more).
+Relative molecular mass conventionally assumed to be 1300-1500.

 Fulvic acids

-Fulvic acids are part of humic acids that do not precipitate during neutralization of organic substances from a solution, extracted from peat and brown coal by alkali treatment.
+Fulvic acids are part of humic acids that do not precipitate during neutralization of organic substances extracted from peat and brown coal by treatment with alkali from solution.
 Fulvic acids are compounds of the hydroxycarboxylic acid type with a lower relative carbon content and more pronounced acidic properties.

 Organic nitrogen

-Under "organic nitrogen" is meant nitrogen that is part of organic substances such as proteins and proteids, polypeptides (high molecular weight compounds), amino acids, amines, amides, urea (low molecular weight compounds).
+By “organic nitrogen” we mean nitrogen that is part of organic substances, such as proteins and proteids, polypeptides (high molecular weight compounds), amino acids, amines, amides, urea (low molecular weight compounds).

-A significant part of nitrogen-containing organic compounds enters natural waters in the process of the death of organisms, mainly phytoplankton, and the decay of their cells.
+A significant portion of nitrogen-containing organic compounds enters natural waters during the death of organisms, mainly phytoplankton, and the disintegration of their cells.
 The concentration of these compounds is determined by the biomass of aquatic organisms and the rate of these processes.
-Another important source of nitrogen-containing organic substances is their lifetime excretion by aquatic organisms.
-Among the significant sources of nitrogen-containing compounds are also atmospheric precipitation, in which the concentration of nitrogen-containing organic substances is close to that observed in surface waters.
-A significant increase in the concentration of these compounds is often associated with the ingress of industrial, agricultural and domestic wastewater into water bodies.
+Another important source of nitrogen-containing organic substances is their intravital excretion aquatic organisms.
+Significant sources of nitrogen-containing compounds also include atmospheric precipitation, in which the concentration of nitrogen-containing organic substances is close to that observed in surface waters.
+A significant increase in the concentration of these compounds is often associated with the entry of industrial, agricultural and domestic wastewater into water bodies.

 Urea

-Urea (carbamide), being one of the important waste products of aquatic organisms, is present in natural waters in noticeable concentrations: up to 10-50% of the total nitrogen-containing organic compounds in terms of nitrogen.
-Significant amounts of urea enter water bodies with domestic wastewater, collector water, and also with surface runoff in areas where it is used as nitrogen fertilizer.
-Urea can accumulate in natural waters as a result of natural biochemical processes as a metabolic product of aquatic organisms, produced by plants, fungi, bacteria as a product of ammonia binding formed in the process of protein dissimilation.
-Extraorganismic enzymatic processes have a significant effect on the concentration of urea.
-Under the action of enzymes, the mononucleotides of dead organisms disintegrate with the formation of purine and pyrimidine bases, which in turn decompose due to microbiological processes to urea and ammonia.
-Under the action of a specific enzyme (urease), urea decomposes to an ammonium ion and is consumed by aquatic plant organisms.
+Urea (urea), being one of the important waste products of aquatic organisms, is present in natural waters in noticeable concentrations: up to 10-50% of the amount of nitrogen-containing organic compounds in terms of nitrogen.
+Significant amounts of urea enter water bodies with household wastewater, with collector waters, as well as with surface runoff in areas where it is used as a nitrogen fertilizer.
+Urea can accumulate in natural waters as a result of natural biochemical processes as a metabolic product of aquatic organisms, or be produced by plants, fungi, and bacteria as a product of the binding of ammonia formed during the dissimilation of proteins.
+Extraorganismal enzymatic processes have a significant impact on urea concentration.
+Under the action of enzymes, the mononucleotides of dead organisms decompose with the formation of purine and pyrimidine bases, which in turn decompose through microbiological processes to urea and ammonia.
+Under the action of a specific enzyme (urease), urea breaks down into ammonium ion and is consumed by aquatic plant organisms.

-An increase in the concentration of urea may indicate pollution of the water body with agricultural and domestic wastewater.
-It is usually accompanied by the activation of the processes of urea utilization by aquatic organisms and the consumption of oxygen, leading to a deterioration in the oxygen regime.
+An increase in urea concentration may indicate contamination of a water body with agricultural and domestic wastewater.
+It is usually accompanied by an intensification of the processes of utilization of urea by aquatic organisms and the consumption of oxygen, leading to a deterioration in the oxygen regime.

 Amines